esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/01-Dev Environment setup.md

 - A dev Kubernetes cluster with at least 16GB of RAM.
 We suggest firing up an [Ubuntu server](https://ubuntu.com/download/server) in the virtualisation platform of your choice, while preselecting Microk8s in the installed packages screen.
-This way you can have a "real" Kubernetes, single-node cluster, using the same Kubernetes distribution the rest of us are also using, so we can provide appropriate guidance and setup instructions that work across the board.
+This way you can have a single-node cluster, using the same Kubernetes distribution the rest of us are also using, so we can provide appropriate guidance and setup instructions that work across the board.
 - [Helm](https://helm.sh)
 - [Helmfile](https://github.com/helmfile/helmfile)
-- Many of the build and helper scripts are written for a Unix shell.
+- Many of the build and helper scripts are written for a Unix/Linux shell.
 If you are on Windows, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Cygwin](https://www.cygwin.com/).
+- [Promtail](https://github.com/grafana/loki/releases).
+Promtail is used to provide a local UDP GELF endpoint to collect logs and forward them to Loki.
+If you want to develop and test Loki functionality you need to be running Promtail with the configuration file in `_dev/promtail/config.yaml`, e.g.
+	`promtail --config.file=config.yaml`.

 ## Kubernetes initialisation